Learn how to configure Kuba with the kuba.yaml file and understand advanced features

 value: "production"

-Kuba supports environment variable interpolation using ${VAR_NAME}
+Kuba supports environment variable interpolation using ${VAR_NAME} syntax:

 secret-key: "db-password"